-An independent valuation of these properties was undertaken as at 30 June 2020 by Equity & Advisory Ltd for the year ended 30 June 2020.
-The result was a valuation of \$272.0M.
-Internal valuation will be undertaken at least annually with formal independent valuations occurring every five years.
+An internal valuation of these properties was undertaken for the year ended 30 June 2021.
+The result was a valuation of \$318.5M.
+Internal valuation will be undertaken at least annually with formal independent valuations occurring every three years.

 Investment properties are derecognised when they have either been disposed of or when the investment property is permanently withdrawn from use.
 Any gains or losses on de-recognition of an investment property are recognised in the Statement of Profit or Loss and Other Comprehensive Income in the period of de-recognition.